eVersor-HN/LLM/README.md

 - **Hunyuan MoE** — e.g. A13B
 - **dots.llm1**
 - **MiniMax M2**

+Many of these are published as two or three files rather than one.
+Select all of the parts at once in the picker — press and hold the first, tap the rest — and choose "Import a copy"; they are added as a single model.

 Everything else — ordinary dense models, and MoE builds outside that list such as Mixtral or DeepSeek MoE — has to fit in your free memory.
 It will still load if it does not, but a dense model